-When helping clients on their search for office space, one of the most common questions we hear from clients is “how long of a lease will I have to sign?” and “What is the typical commercial lease length?”
+When helping clients on their search for office space, two of the most common questions we hear from clients is “How long of a lease will I have to sign?” and “What is the typical commercial lease length?”

 While there is no one answer for this question, there are standards in each market, as well as a number of factors, both internal and external, that can impact the lease term you will be able to negotiate.